 It Was His Sled: Can you believe that the Alien Queen was supposed to be a surprise?
 Nowadays it's so well-known that even people who barely know a thing about the Alien series know about it along with the infamous Power Loader duel.

 Nightmare Fuel: The maddening and humiliating ordeal of the webbed colonists....
-Now imaging if you will:
+Now imagine if you will:

 Sequelitis: The film avoided this by using a completely different genre.
 While Alien was more horror/suspense, Aliens was a pretty straightforward sci-fi action film with a few moments of suspense/horror.
 Everything after the first two movies tries to copy one of those two formulas.

-Special Effects Failure: Towards the end of the movie, when "torn-in-half" Bishop stretches to stop Newt from being sucked out an airlock, the hole in the floor he's actually standing in and his lower body are clearly visible.
+Special Effect Failure: Towards the end of the movie, when "torn-in-half" Bishop stretches to stop Newt from being sucked out an airlock, the hole in the floor he's actually standing in and his lower body are clearly visible.
 This was fixed in the Blu-Ray release of the film.

 Spiritual Licensee: Halo takes a great deal of inspiration from Aliens, including the space marines, the flying dropships, kinetic weapons, battles with parasitic aliens, and Sergeant Johnson, who is basically just Apone with a different name.